 declaration and "PeView.cpp" for the implementation.

 product.
 The .NET Reference is the best mechanism

 to navigate the large quantity of properties and features.

 Walk-Throughs of graphing in VB.NET, C#.NET, ASP, VC,

 VB6, and Delphi get you started quickly.

-more about our charting library in Chapter 5
+more about our Graphing Library, see Chapter 5